Xavier vs. Delaware: Odds, spread, over/under - December 5

 Xavier vs. Delaware: Odds, spread, over/under and other Vegas lines - December 5

-The Delaware Fightin' Blue Hens (5-3) will try to break a three-game losing skid when visiting the Xavier Musketeers (4-4) on Tuesday, December 5, 2023 at Cintas Center.
-This game is at 6:30 PM ET on Fox Sports 1.
+The Delaware Fightin' Blue Hens (5-3) aim to snap a three-game losing streak when visiting the Xavier Musketeers (4-4) at 6:30 PM ET on Tuesday, December 5, 2023 at Cintas Center.
+The contest airs on Fox Sports 1.

-See odds, spreads, over/unders and more from multiple sportsbooks in this article for the Xavier vs. Delaware matchup.
+In this article, you will find odds and spreads for the Xavier vs. Delaware matchup across multiple sportsbooks.

 Xavier vs. Delaware Game Info